James-Byrne/tp_rails_stripe_example/README.md

 Stripe.setPublishableKey('YOUR-PUBLISHABLE-KEY');
 ```

-Last thing we need to do before starting the application is insert our TestingPaysapi key.
+Last thing we need to do before starting the application is insert our TestingPays api key.
 You can find that in the [instructions](https://admin.testingpays.com/teams_apis/stripe-v1-charges) or in your [team page](https://admin.testingpays.com/teams).
 Open [stripe_handler_module](app/controllers/concerns/stripe_handler_module.rb) Insert your API key in place of `"YOUR-API-KEY-HERE"`.

 ```ruby
 # app/controllers/concerns/stripe_handler_module.rb